Place branding Case Study

 ‘Storm’ Augmented Reality visitor trail experience for the Cadw app

-Created on behalf of Fielder Green Associates, this augmented reality experience is delivered through Cadw’s own membership app.
+Supplying graphic design and animation services for Fielder Green Associates, this augmented reality experience is delivered through Cadw’s own membership app.
 It encourages visitors to explore the history and heritage of the Welsh coast through a steampunk-styled take on imagined newspaper and on-site reporting at the time of the tragic event.

 Lord Elis-Thomas, minister for Culture, Tourism and Sport, said: “This innovative digital experience is yet another example of how Cadw is successfully using cutting-edge technology to make Welsh heritage easier to access, digest and enjoy.”